-The following Employment Tax guidance note by Tolley in association with Lesley Fidler provides comprehensive and up to date tax information covering:
+The following Employment Tax guidance note Produced by Tolley in association with Lesley Fidler provides comprehensive and up to date tax information covering:

 Pending updates: The debt recovery period for NIC is to be aligned with that for income tax by removing NIC from the effects of the Limitation Act.
 The Government will consult on the details of this proposal.
 See here for more details.
 The planned date of April 2018 has been deferred.
 We await further updates.

 The first contact from HMRC will normally be a letter either:

 highlighting specific areas and requesting information and records, or

 requesting a time and date for a visit to review relevant records

 The compliance check factsheet CC/FS3 ‘Compliance checks ― visits by agreement or advance notice’ should be enclosed.

 A full list of compliance check factsheets may be found on HMRC’s website.